docker-hy/docker-hy.github.io/docs/part-2/section-3.md

         "Destination": "/var/lib/postgresql/data",
 ```

 Ok, looks a bit more human readable!
-Now when the Postgres is running, is is time to add [Redmine](https://hub.docker.com/_/redmine).
+Now when the Postgres is running, it is time to add [Redmine](https://hub.docker.com/_/redmine).

 The container seems to require just two environment variables.